 - Thick warm socks.

 - Insulated winter boots.
-Something with plenty of insulation around and UNDER your foot.
+Something with plenty of insulation around and your foot.
 Add an extra innersole if you need to.
 You’re probably standing on ice/snow.
 It’s cold, sometimes extremely cold.
-Make sure the boot fit is NOT too tight, compression is your enemy here.
+Make sure the boot fit is too tight, compression is your enemy here.